Concerning the COVID-19 situation:

 The heavy duty carrier and axles that most pullers prefer to

-use are out of a Chrysler-family vehicle with a 7-1/4" Dana 25 rear end.
+of a Chrysler-family vehicle with a 7-1/4" / Dana 25 rear end.
+The 7-1/4"

-or a 3-cylinder turbo-charged Diesel engine.
+highly modified V-twin or a turbo-charged 3-cylinder Diesel engine.

-filler/level plug on the rear cover.
-It's a low performance differential
+9 bolts on the cover, and an oil filler/level plug on the rear cover.
+It's

-unit that came in all cars with a slant 6 and some cars with a 318 cid engine.
+and Dodge cars with a 4 cylinder, slant 6, and certain cars with a 318 CID

+engine.
 Casting numbers are # 2070051, 3507881 and 3723675.
-These numbers are not
+These numbers

-1966-1967 Plymouth Belvedere II, 1966-1971 Dodge Charger, 1966-1971 Dodge
+Plymouth Barracuda, 1966-1967 Plymouth Belvedere II, 1966-1971 Dodge Charger,

-Coronet, 1966-1971 Dodge Monaco, 1966-1971 Plymouth Belvedere, 1966-1971
+1966-1971 Dodge Coronet, 1966-1971 Dodge Monaco, 1966-1971 Plymouth Belvedere,

-Plymouth Satellite, 1966-1976 Dodge Dart, 1966-1978 Plymouth Fury, 1967-1971
+1966-1971 Plymouth Satellite, 1966-1976 Dodge Dart, 1966-1978 Plymouth Fury,

-Dodge Polara, 1967-1971 Plymouth GTX, 1968-1975 Plymouth Roadrunner, 1970
+1967-1971 Dodge Polara, 1967-1971 Plymouth GTX, 1968-1975 Plymouth Roadrunner,

-Plymouth Superbird, 1970-1971 Plymouth Cuda, 1970-1971 Dodge Challenger,
+1970 Plymouth Superbird, 1970-1971 Plymouth Cuda, 1970-1971 Dodge Challenger,

 1970-1976 Plymouth Duster, 1971-1976 Plymouth Scamp, 1976-1980 Dodge Aspen,